utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-devops-pipelines.md

 ## Configuring Newman for Azure DevOps Pipelines

 With the help of Newman and the Postman API, you can run API tests created in Postman as part of your Azure DevOps pipeline.
 First generate the Newman configuration code in Postman.
-Then add the configuration code to the `azure-pipelines.yml` file in your repository.
+Then add the configuration code to the YAML file in your repository.

 Each time the pipeline runs, Newman runs the collections that contain your tests.
 You can view the results of your tests in Postman.
 You an also configure the [Postman cloud reporter](https://www.npmjs.com/package/newman-reporter-postman-cloud) to send detailed collection run information back to Postman.